Venezuela profile - Timeline

 1749 - First rebellion against Spanish colonial rule.

-1810 - Venezuelan patriots take advantage of Napoleon Bonaparte's invasion of Spain to declare independence.
+1810 - Venezuelans take advantage of Napoleon's invasion of Spain to declare independence.

-1870-88 - Venezuela governed by Antonio Guzman Blanco, who attracts foreign investment, modernises infrastructure and develops agriculture and education.
+1870-88 - Ruler Antonio Guzman Blanco attracts foreign investment, modernises infrastructure and develops agriculture and education.

-1902 - Venezuela fails to repay loans and, as a result, its ports are blockaded by British, Italian and German warships.
+1902 - Venezuela fails to repay loans.
+Ports blockaded by British, Italian and German warships.

-1908-35 - Dictator Juan Vicente Gomez governs at a time when Venezuela becomes world's largest exporter of oil.
+1908-35 - Dictator Juan Vicente Gomez governs at time when Venezuela becomes world's largest oil exporter.

-1947-48 - President Romulo Gallegos, Venezuela's first democratically elected leader, overthrown within eight months in military coup led by Marcos Perez Jimenez, who forms government with backing from the armed forces and the US.Democratic rule
+1948 - President Romulo Gallegos, Venezuela's first democratically-elected leader, overthrown within eight months in military coup led by Marcos Perez Jimenez.

 1973 - Venezuela benefits from oil boom and its currency peaks against the US dollar; oil and steel industries nationalised.